masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 Hardware designers also use programming languages to specify their FPGA/ASIC design.
-In the past, designers "draw" the transistor/cells/gates and had a more visual layout to see/place where each combination and sequential block was located.
+In the past, designers "drew" the transistor/cells/gates and had a more visual layout to see/place where each combination and the sequential block was located.
 Although it is possible to do a design in such a way, it is not as productive as using some hardware design language.

 There are many popular software languages like C++, Java, Rust, swift...
-There are also several hardware design languages, but they tend to fall in two
+There are also several hardware design languages, but they tend to fall into two
 categories: HLS (High Level Synthesis) or HDLs (Hardware Description Languages).
 HLS can be languages like a subset of C or Rust.
 The HDLs are languages like Verilog, CHISEL, or Pyrope.

-In a nutshell, HLS tries to leverage the larger Von Neumann community (languages and humans that know to to program Von Neumann) and use compilers to transform to efficient hardware mappings that are not Von Neumann.
+In a nutshell, HLS tries to leverage the larger Von Neumann community (languages and humans that know to program Von Neumann) and use compilers to transform to efficient hardware mappings that are not Von Neumann.

-As such HLS have to deal with constructs like loops and central memory.
-The typical solution for loops is to use heuristics and/or directives to split the loops in different pipeline stages.
+As such HLS has to deal with constructs like loops and central memory.
+The typical solution for loops is to use heuristics and/or directives to split the loops into different pipeline stages.
 The typical solution for global memory is to just not use it or put directives to guide them.
 Other constructs like memory allocation and recursion are also avoided in HLS.
 When a C program is translated to hardware, if it has pointers and uses memory, it needs directives